Supplement to Imagination

 While the paradox of emotional response to fictions focuses on the similarity between our reactions to the imaginary and the real, the paradox of tragedy (which arguably goes back to Aristotle’s Poetics) and the paradox of horror (Carroll 1990) focus on the difference between them.
 While people generally avoid real scenarios that make us sad, they seem to (sometimes) seek out imaginary scenarios that make us sad, such as those in works of tragedy.
 While people generally avoid real scenarios that make us fearful, they seem to (sometimes) seek out imaginary scenarios that make them fearful, such as those in works of horror.
 Again, given the central role of imagination in engagement with fictions, the paradoxes of tragedy and horror—along with the paradox of emotional responses to fictions—have been used to clarify the cognitive architectural connection between imagination and emotions.

-Aaron Smuts (2009: 42) offers a generalization of the two paradoxes in terms of three statements that each seems true but are jointly inconsistent.
+Aaron Smuts (2009: 42; see also Strohl forthcoming) offers a generalization of the two paradoxes in terms of three statements that each seems true but are jointly inconsistent.
 Below is a slightly modified formulation of the paradox, focusing just on tragedy:

 - Negative Emotion Condition: People experience negative emotions in response to tragedy.